Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Saturation-based BCQ rewriting for the guarded quantification fragments

 \subsubsection{\textnormal{\textbf{Unskolemising \textsf{LGQ}$_\textsf{nucl}$ clausal sets}}}

-In this section, we unskolemise an \textsf{LGQ}$_\textsf{nucl}$ clausal set into a Skolem-symbol-free first-order formula.
-Two variations of the \textbf{Unsko} rule are devised respectively for inter-connected \textsf{LGQ}$_\textsf{nucl}$ clausal sets and flat \textsf{LGQ}$_\textsf{nucl}$ clausal sets.
+In this section, we unskolemise an \textsf{LGQ}$_\textsf{nucl}$ clausal set to a first-order formula without Skolem symbols.
+Two variations of the \textbf{Unsko} rule, respectively, are devised for inter-connected \textsf{LGQ}$_\textsf{nucl}$ clausal sets and flat \textsf{LGQ}$_\textsf{nucl}$ clausal sets.